-Over time amendments became necessary, to follow the historical functioning of the Association, preserving its principles.
+Over time amendments became necessary, to follow the historical functioning of the Association, while preserving its principles.
+In September 2016, members approved a new Constitution that better reflects the nature of a professional association with a charitable purpose and addresses the needs of the growing Association.IDEAS 2016 Constitution

 The strategy allows paying members to publish original work on international development evaluation-related topics to meet the following short-term objectives: